 With 10 hectares, it is one of the most significant open spaces in the city.
 The annual Hannover rifle festival and the Hannover spring festival are held over there.

 If you are planning to visit the city, make sure the dates coincide with these festivals.
 You will not find a celebration of this magnitude anywhere else on the planet, and therefore you don’t want to miss it!

 This is another church in Hannover that is among the old city’s three main churches.
 It was unfortunate enough to be ruined by the bombing of 1943.
 It has been rebuilt in the form of a memorial and is open to visitors from all over the world.

-You can visit the church to see some unique artwork and sculptures created by Kurt Lehmann.
+You can visit this German church to see some unique artwork and sculptures created by Kurt Lehmann.
 You can also see the bell that Hiroshima gifted as a sign of peace and support in the year 1985.

 The church effectively shows you the horrific past of the city and how it struggled to get back on its feet.